MushroomRL/mushroom-rl/docs/source/tutorials/tutorials.0_experiments.rst

 .. literalinclude:: code/simple_experiment.py
    :lines: 1-11

-A Mushroom **agent** is the algorithm that is run to learn in the MDP.
+A MushroomRL **agent** is the algorithm that is run to learn in the MDP.
 It consists of a policy approximator and of the methods to improve the policy during the learning.
 It also contains the features to extract in the case of MDP with continuous state and action spaces.
 An agent can be defined this way: